evan-sctg/NirnAuctionHouse-ServerLink/README.md

 ### Integrations

 - Integration to Master Merchant - tooltips show Master Merchant price tracking data in auction house including the Sales History Scatter Chart.- *optional in settings
-- Integration to Master Merchant - Track auctions and store the price data in master merchant - *optional in settings

 ### General Information